VOLUNTEER OPPORTUNITIES WITH THE PUBLIC

 The MIT Museum education and public programs team welcomes individuals who are committed to engaging with the public and sharing excitement about and knowledge of MIT, current MIT research, or the MIT experience.

-Volunteers lead demonstrations in our galleries on topics such as holography or robotics, interacting with visitors and empowering them to delve deeper into the subject.
-Run one of our existing hands-on demos, or work with the education and public programs team to develop a new demonstration showcasing areas of research that you want to share with the public.
+Volunteers lead demonstrations in our galleries on a range of topics from photography to robotics, interacting with visitors and empowering them to delve deeper into the subject.
+Run one of our existing hands-on activities, facilitate programs in our maker-space, or work with the education and public programs team to develop a new demonstration showcasing areas of research that you want to share with the public.